agisga/coding_notes/arch-linux.md

 ### Manually update a package from the AUR

+0. Check for and inspect new changes by running `git fetch` and `git diff origin/master`.
 1. Pull updates to the build files with `git pull`.
 2. Verify that the PKGBUILD and accompanying files are not malicious or untrustworthy.
 3. Run `makepkg`.